[Latest version] Easy and delicious! Here's a summary of how to choose meal kits without making a mistake and a list of eight popular companies!

 1. Save time on shopping and meal planning

-Meal kits deliver the necessary ingredients in a set, eliminating the need to go to the supermarket and wondering, "What should I make tonight?"
+Meal kits deliver all the necessary ingredients in one package, eliminating the hassle of going to the supermarket and wondering, "What should I cook tonight?"

 2. Food is less likely to go to waste

-especially true for those living alone, as it helps prevent waste, such as buying a whole cabbage or a large amount of meat and then throwing it away before the expiration date.
+especially helpful for people living alone, as it prevents waste such as buying a whole head of cabbage or a large quantity of meat that can't be used up before the expiration date and having to throw it away.

 3. No need to buy seasonings

-Many meal kits come with pre-made sauces and dressings, reducing the hassle of having to season your meals yourself.
-This means you
+Meal kits often come with pre-made sauces and dips, reducing the hassle of seasoning the food yourself.
+You

-don't have to buy seasonings that you don't normally use, such as Korean or other ethnic cuisine.
+don't need to buy seasonings you don't usually use, such as those for Korean or other ethnic cuisines.

 4. Easily achieve a balanced diet

-All meal kits feature menus that have been carefully calculated to include the right amount of meat, fish, and vegetables .
-When cooking at home, if you're not careful, you can end up eating a lot of carbohydrates, but with meal kits, the main dish and side dishes are naturally included, making it easier to maintain a balanced diet.
+All meal kitsfeature menus with carefully calculated proportions of meat, fish, and vegetables.
+When cooking at home, it's easy to end up with too many carbohydrates if you're not careful, but with meal kits, it's easy to naturally get a main dish and side dishes and maintain a balanced diet.

 Disadvantages and points to note about meal kits